Antoinecousi/Webserv/README.md

 ## Configuration File Format

 -   It is based on the nginx configuration file format.
 -   Listen directive: Specify the IP and port (e.g., `listen 127.0.0.1:8080`).
 -   Server name directive: Define server names for virtual hosting.
 -   Location blocks: Specify how different URIs should be treated.

+## Authors

+-   Stéphane Payeur
+-   Jean Baptiste Vermeersch
+-   Antoine Cousinié